Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Related Work

-\textbf{fMRI-Image Reconstruction.} Early approaches leveraged linear models to decode fMRI signals into visual features~\citep{kay2008identifying, takagi2023high}.
-More recent work employs deep learning to map fMRI signals to the latent space of GANs~\citep{lin2022mind, ozcelik2022reconstruction, goodfellow2020generative} for image reconstruction.
-With advances in vision-language models~\citep{radford2021learning, liang2024survey}, several studies have mapped fMRI signals to CLIP’s image embedding space~\citep{scotti2024mindeye2, scotti2023reconstructing} and used diffusion models for reconstruction~\citep{rombach2022high, xu2023versatile, podell2023sdxl}.
+\textbf{FMRI-Image Reconstruction.} Early approaches leveraged linear models to decode fMRI signals into visual features~\citep{kay2008identifying, takagi2023high}.
+Later work explores deep generative models: approaches such as~\citep{lin2022mind, ozcelik2022reconstruction, goodfellow2020generative} map fMRI signals into the latent space of GANs for image reconstruction, while BraVL~\citep{du2023decoding} employs a multimodal VAE to jointly model relationships between brain activity and visual–linguistic features for neural decoding.
+With advances in vision–language models~\citep{radford2021learning, liang2024survey}, more recent approaches map fMRI signals into CLIP’s image-embedding space~\citep{scotti2024mindeye2, scotti2023reconstructing} and then use diffusion models for image reconstruction~\citep{rombach2022high, xu2023versatile, podell2023sdxl}.
+Building on this diffusion-based direction, MindDiffuser~\citep{lu2023minddiffuser} introduces a two-stage framework that first decodes semantic information and then aligns structural information with CLIP visual features decoded from fMRI.
 Unlike prior work that directly maps fMRI signals to joint text–image spaces~\citep{wang2024decoding, quan2024psychometry}, we compare multiple representation spaces and find that text embeddings from language models~\citep{raffel2020exploring} exhibit the strongest alignment with fMRI signals.
 This insight motivates our approach of reconstructing images via the embedding space of language models.
+Cross-subject decoding has also gained attention.
+MindTuner~\citep{gong2025mindtuner} introduces visual-fingerprint modeling using Skip-LoRA to improve cross-subject alignment and semantic correction.
+Psychometry~\citep{quan2024psychometry} proposes an omni Mixture-of-Experts architecture that captures both inter-subject shared structure and subject-specific variability, combined with retrieval-enhanced inference for improved reconstruction.
+Wills Aligner~\citep{bao2025wills} further advances multi-subject collaborative decoding by combining anatomical alignment with subject-guided Mixture-of-Brain-Expert adapters.
+Beyond static images, recent work has extended brain decoding to dynamic visual stimuli.
+NeuroClips~\citep{gong2024neuroclips} reconstructs such stimuli from fMRI by combining decoded keyframes with low-level perceptual flows to improve temporal consistency.
+BrainNEDS~\citep{yeung2025reanimating} utilizes video diffusion models to disentangle static and dynamic components, offering insights into which visual features are prioritized by the brain.